 We expect all suppliers and contractors to act with integrity and respect for human rights and therefore compliance with our Code of Ethical Conduct is explicitly required as part of the general terms and conditions of contract with the Petra Group.
 We have vetting processes in place to ensure that we deal with reputable businesses, but we will continue to strengthen these processes as part of the ongoing formalisation of our supply chain practices.

-Petra sources 100% of the goods and services for its South African, Tanzanian and Botswana operations from the countries in which they are located, as even those goods supplied by international companies are purchased through their operating branches in-country.
-However, we view targeted local procurement as a powerful lever for local economic development and community empowerment and preference is therefore always given to suppliers in close proximity to our mines when possible.
+Petra strives to responsibly source most goods and services for its South African, Tanzanian, and Botswana operations from the countries in which they are located.
+Even those goods supplied by international companies, we try to purchase through suppliers’ operating branches in-country.
+We view targeted local procurement as a powerful lever for local economic development and community empowerment and preference is therefore always given to suppliers in close proximity to our mines when possible.

-Despite significant progress made, challenges remain relating to the availability of BEE suppliers in South Africa and the fact that suppliers of high value capital goods are very seldom situated in the host communities of our mines.
+Despite significant progress made, challenges remain relating to the availability of B-BBEE suppliers and/or suppliers situated in the host mines’ communities.
 Petra therefore has a strategy in place to help develop local suppliers to be able to enter our supply chain.

 The migration of our supply chain to the Petra eProcure platform in FY 2018 is assisting us in widening the base of local SMMEs with whom we do business.